Network and Email Account Provisioning ProcedureSkip to content Skip to main navigation

 B. Responsible Office and/or Officer

 The Office of Computing and Information Services (CIS) is responsible for the maintenance of these procedures, and for responding to questions regarding them.
-The responsible official is Naveed Husain, Chief Information Officer.
+The responsible office is The Office of CIO.

 When creating, modifying and/or deleting accounts and access privileges, the procedures in this document must be followed.
 Use of the College’s technology resources must conform to the Policy on Acceptable Use of Information Technology Resources at Teachers College (Acceptable Use of Information Technology).